Breathing Coordination is the name given to theway the respiratory system is designed to function at maximum efficiency with minimum effort.

 Other main systems of the body like the circulatory and nervous systems are deeply affected by breath-work.
 Carl Stough discovered that when the voice is used to create the sound of overtones, the diaphrahm can be redeveloped to work properly, as it was designed.

-After studying intensively with him for years, Carl Stough, who had previously never trained practitioners, asked Elizabeth to teach his work.
+After studying intensively with him for years, Carl Stough, who had never previously trained practitioners, asked Elizabeth to teach his work to others.